 - considerate of your privacy and the privacy of others (do not include your phone number or email address in your post, question and/or comment).

-Statistics Canada cannot commit to replying to every post, message or comment, but will engage in conversations when appropriate.
+Statistics Canada cannot commit to replying to every post, message or comment, but will engage in conversations when appropriate and as frequently as possible, in a timely manner.

 If you participate in a chat session on the Chat with an Expert module: